 - Stop paying to get paid: Effective electronic payments.
 A national expert will help physicians understand how to avoid unnecessary fees and hassles in receiving payment from health insurers.
 This session will be held from 10 a.m. to 11 a.m.
 Nov.
 10 in Grand Ballroom A-B.

 Participants do not need to be AMA members to claim credit, but an AMA username and password are required to complete the CME activity evaluation forms and save certificates in the AMA Online Learning Center.
-Have your AMA login information ready if you are attending the 2014 AMA Annual Meeting.
+Have your AMA login information ready if you are attending the 2014 AMA Interim Meeting.
 No paper evaluation forms will be available.

 If you have questions regarding your AMA username and password, or if you need to create a username and password before the meeting, contact the AMA Unified Service Center at (800) 621-8335.

-Other education sessions of interest include:
+Other educational sessions of interest include: